-Field Required Type Description attribute_definition_id Yes integer A unique identifier for each Attribute. attribute_name Yes varchar(25A) short description of the Attribute. $attribute_description$ No CLOB A complete description of the Attribute definition $attribute_type_concept_id$ Yes integer Type defining what kind of Attribute Definition the record represents and how the syntax may be executed attribute_syntax No CLOB Syntax or code to operationalize the Attribute definition
+Field Required Type Description attribute_definition_id Yes integer A unique identifier for each Attribute. attribute_name Yes varchar(2 25 A ) short description of the Attribute. $attribute\description$ No varchar(N MAX pmplete description of the Attribute $attribute\type\concept\id$ Yes integer definition Type defining what kind of Attribute Definition the record represents and how the attribute_syntax No varchar(N syntax may be executed MAYNtax or code to operationalize the Attribute definition

-- Like the definition syntax field for the COHORT_DEFINITION table, the attribute_definition_syntax does not prescribe any specific syntax or programming language.
+- Like the definition syntax field for the COHORT\DEFINITION table, the attribute\definition\syntax does not prescribe any specific syntax or programming language.
 Typically, it would be any flavor SQL, or a cohort definition language, or a free-text description of the algorithm. - The Attribute Definition is generic and not necessarily related to a specific Cohort Definition, however the instantiated Attribute is linked to the Cohort records (see below the COHORT table.
-For example, the Attribute "Age" can be defined as the amount of time between the cohort_start_date of the COHORT table and the year_of_birth, month_of_birth and day_of_birth of the PERSON table.
-Thus, such a Attribute Definition can be applied and instantiated with any Cohort, as long as it is applied to a Cohort of the same Domain (Person in this case), as it is defined in the subject_concept_id in the COHORT_DEFINITION table.
+For example, the Attribute "Age" can be defined as the amount of time between the cohort\start\date of the COHORT table and the year\of\birth, month\of\birth and day\of\birth of the PERSON table.
+Thus, such a Attribute Definition can be applied and instantiated with any Cohort, as long as it is applied to a Cohort of the same Domain (Person in this case), as it is defined in the subject\concept\id in the COHORT\DEFINITION table.